KnowEnG/InPheRNo/README.md

 ## STEP 2:
 ### Description of the required inputs:
 This step requires three input files.
 Two of these input files are the intermediate outputs generated in STEP1.

-#### Input2.1: A file containing the list of transcription factors (TFs):
+#### Input2.1: A file containing p-values of gene-phenotype associations for all the genes:
+This is a (gene x phenotype) csv file (see "Data/Pvalue_gene_phenotype_all.csv" as an example) and is very similar to Input 1.2.
+The main difference is that this file needs to contain the gene-phenotype association p-values for all the genes and not just the genes of interest.
+This file is used to estimate the parameters of the PGM.
+The rows correspond to target genes of interest (this may be only a subset of all genes, or it may be all the genes).
+The p-value for TF-phenotype should not be included in this file.
+The value assigned to each gene represents the p-value of association between the expression of that gene and the variation in the phenotype across different samples obtained using a proper statistical test (e.g. a ttest for binary phenotype or Pearson's correlation for continuous, etc.).
+The genes should be sorted in an ascending order based on the p-value (smallest p-values appear first).
+The file is assumed to have a header.